kos-conf/restaurant-recommender-application/README.md

 ### 1. Start the FastAPI Backend by going

-In a new terminal and activate the virtual environemnt
+In a new terminal, go to the application folder and activate the virtual environment.

 ```bash
 cd restaurant-recommender-application
 source .venv/bin/activate